Starting a Business vs. Buying a Franchise: How to Tell Which Is Right for You

 Lucas H Parker

-I am a business consultant with a passion for writing.
-Doing my research, exploring and writing are my favorite things to do.
-Besides that, I love playing my guitar, hiking and traveling.
+Lucas is a business consultant from Minneapolis, Minnesota.
+Besides that, he has a passion for writing.
+Doing his research, exploring, and writing are his favorite things to do.
+Besides that, he loves playing his guitar, hiking, and traveling.